BIG-SA/BASH-Intro-2018/notes/1_bash.md

 Wildcards in the terminal are somewhat like this.
 Here is the basic set of wildcards;

 1. `?` Question mark - represents exactly one character and can be used side by side to represent more characters (ie. ??? for exactly 3).
-2. `*` Asterix - represents zero or more characters
+2. `*` Asterisk - represents zero or more characters
 3. `[ ]` Closed square brackets - user defined range of characters

 We have set up some exercises for you to try out your skills using wildcards and below